 Food and Land Use Coalition Engagement in India - Phase II

 The Food and Land Use Coalition (FOLU) seeks to accelerate a transformation of the world's food and land use systems to better protect our natural environment; provide nutritious and affordable food; strengthen resilience and enhance the prosperity of people; and meet the global commitments of the SDGs, the CBD and the Paris Agreement.
-Development of an Action Agenda on food and land use in India.
 The Vision for FOLU India is a nutritionally secure, healthy and prosperous India, which is sustainably managing its food and land use systems, supported by a productive, efficient and inclusive economy.
 The FOLU India platform is on its way to prepare an action agenda based on the key transitions that will be needed to achieve the FOLU vision.
 These will be prepared through extensive consultations, research and data analysis.

 State of Science, Technology and Innovation Skills for Sustainability of India's Food and Land-use Systems

 Author: Manish Anand, Jonathan Donald Syiemlieh, Shailly Kedia

 Report launched on: 30th April 2021

 This study is the first comprehensive systematic evaluation of the human resources and skills available for India’s food and land use systems